-My name is Nansi Lopez, Policy Director at Centro Cultural.
-On behalf of Centro Cultural, we urge your support of Senate Bill 1595, the Family Financial Protection Act of Oregon.
-Improving Oregon's consumer protection and debt collection statutes through the modernization and expansion of existing laws, SB 1595 offers a practical route for families to recover from unforeseen financial challenges, avoiding the risk of being pushed deeper into a cycle of debt and poverty.
+Bienestar strongly supports Senate Bill 1595, Oregon's Family Financial Protection Act.
+By Improving Oregon's consumer protection and debt collection statutes through the modernization and expansion of existing laws, SB 1595 offers a practical route for families to recover from unforeseen financial challenges, avoiding the risk of being pushed deeper into a cycle of debt and poverty.